Zmrihawy/Webutvikling-project3/README.md

 Get components, filter categories on all category values that contain the string "Lapto" (So it gets all laptops), get 4 objects per page, get first page:
 `curl "localhost:5000/api/component/pagination?pageNum=0&objectsPerPage=4&filterField=category&filterVal=Lapto"`

+## Data visualisation
+To store user generated data a user model was implemented.
+A user has a shopping cart where items can be added or removed.
+A user can add up to 40 items of a particular item to the cart.
+This limit constricts a user from adding lots of items at ounce which would crash the browser.

+Two forms of visualisation were setup, a user shopping cart visualisation and a visualisation for all available items.

+## Shopping Cart Visualisation
+In the user shopping cart visualisation, all items in the users shopping cart are displayed according to their quantity.
+The visualisation is in form of words whose font size changes depending on the number of that item in the user's shopping cart.
+This visualisation gets all the users in the database who have added items to their shopping carts an displays these items at ounce.

+## Visualisation for all items
+Similar to the shopping cart visualisation this visualisation works in the same way.
+The difference is that it shows all available items in the database by their quantity and all manufacturers.